 About the Stitch

-In this cowl pattern I used half double crochet stitches worked in third loops.
+In this easy cowl pattern I used half double crochet stitches worked in third loops.
 You probably are familiar with back loops and front loops.
 Third loops in half double crochet stitches are located just under the front loops, see pictures below.

 Working into the third loop creates a lovely crochet stitch pattern with a beautiful texture and the pattern looks the same on both sides.